 Fruits and vegetables are also known to contain water, which is important to appropriately include in your diet for a significant number of health benefits, one of which is better skin elasticity.

-2 – Nuts, Beans and Legumes
+2. Nuts, Beans, and Legumes

-The benefit of eating nuts such as almonds and walnuts is that they also contain vitamin E which can decrease sagging and wrinkling of your skin.
+The benefit of eating nuts such as almonds and walnuts is that they also contain vitamin E which can decrease the sagging and wrinkling of your skin.
 Nuts also provide biotin, a type of B vitamin that aids in the production of your skin cells.

-3 – Fatty Fish
+3. Fatty Fish

 It is important that you eat foods such as these since your body can not produce these fats on its own.
-Essential fatty acids, such as omega-3, help to provide structure to the cell membranes, which contributes to maintaining flexibility of your skin.
+Essential fatty acids, such as omega-3, help to provide structure to the cell membranes, which contributes to maintaining the flexibility of your skin.

-However, when you do not keep properly hydrated, you risk losing elasticity of your skin.
+However, when you do not keep properly hydrated, you risk losing the elasticity of your skin.
 According to East Carolina University, males ages 19 to 50 should consume a minimum of 13 8-ounce cups of water daily.
 For females in the same age group, the minimum is 9 cups of water.

 Healthy Looking Skin

-1 – Whole Wheat
+1. Whole Wheat

 Simple carbohydrates such as white bread and white pasta cause a spike in your insulin, which is not good for your skin.

-2 – Green Tea
+2. Green Tea

-Because they are a great source of healthy fats, vitamins A and C, and fiber, avocados serve as a great healthy food to prevent delicate skin.
+Because they are a great source of healthy fats, vitamins A and C, and fiber, avocados serve as great healthy food to prevent delicate skin.

 Worst Foods for Your Skin

-1 – Rice Cakes
+1. Rice Cakes

 Contrary to what some may think, these bite-sized snacks are not good for you.
 Because they are made up of simple carbs, the body converts them to sugar which causes spikes in insulin just as other white carbohydrates like white bread and white pasta do.